-My Journey Becoming a Forensic Accountant with NO CA/CPA Degree (And How You Can Too!)
+My Journey Becoming a Forensic Accountant in India with NO CA/CPA Degree (And How You Can Too!)

 - How can you start a Forensic Accounting Career?
 Should you be a CA or a CPA to be a Forensic Accountant?

 - In fact: In today's article, we have Nirav Shah sharing with us how he exactly started his career as a Forensic Accountant WITHOUT a CA/ CPA degree.

 - Nirav did his B.Com and then pursued an MBA (from a not-so-great MBA school) but still succeeded in Forensic Accounting.

 - He started his career at Big 4 Accounting firms EY and KPMG as a Forensic Accountant.

 Deciding to Pursue Commerce But not CA / CPA